ahandsel/articles/kintone-numbers-to-words/kintone-numbers-to-words-GitHub.md

 There are several helper functions (`singleDigitToWords`, `doubleDigitToWords`, and `tripleDigitToWords`) to convert numbers of varying lengths to words.
 The main function, `numberToWords`, combines the textual representation of the entire number, even accounting for thousands, millions, and beyond.

-Kintone Event handlers trigger the script when the input field is changed, leading to live number-to-word conversion on the Kintone Edit Record view.
+Kintone Event handlers trigger the script when the input field is edited, leading to live number-to-word conversion on the Kintone Edit Record view.

 There is an option to include commas between the words for better readability.